Excentorr/Excentorr/README.md

 ## Hey, I'm Het

-I'm a 17-year-old developer based in Canada, and I am passionate about creating games and working with user application
+I'm a 17-year-old developer based in Canada, and I am passionate about creating games and working with user applications.

 ## 📦 Toolbox | Programming